 (You can also place all the ingredients, including the chicken, into a large ziplock bag, making sure to coat the chicken thoroughly.)

-Allow the chicken to marinade for about 30 minutes.
+Allow the chicken to marinate for about 30 minutes.

 How to Grill the Marinated Chicken